22 Beautiful Bathroom Shower Ideas for Every Style

 An arched entryway enhances the old-world appeal of this shower enclosure.
-Inside the shower, a mix of gold Calacatta marble, French limestone, and white granite tiles offers natural texture and pattern and provides an elegant backdrop for bathing.
+Inside the shower, a mix of gold Calacatta marble, French limestone, and white granite tile beautifully showcases the natural patterns.
+The combination of neutral colors and textures provides an elegant backdrop for bathing.

-Make a design statement with a shower floor that adds eye-catching color or interesting texture.
+Make a design statement with shower tile ideas that add eye-catching color or interesting texture.
 In this bath, a custom blend of clear glass tile, opaque glass tile, and Carrara marble tile brings shades of white, gray, and blue to the shower floor.
-The floor's unique pattern complements the aqua wall tiles and adds lively pattern underfoot.
+The floor's unique pattern complements the aqua wall tiles and adds a lively pattern underfoot.
 Two showerheads and a corner bench ensure the shower is as practical as it is stylish.

-Glass tile can add subtle shimmer behind the glass doors of a frameless enclosure, transforming a basic shower into a design focal point.
-Here, narrow bars of neutral glass tile surround both the shower and tub with an iridescent surface that complements the bath's sand-tone travertine floor.
+Tile can transform a basic shower into a design focal point.
+Here, neutral glass tiles add subtle shimmer behind the glass doors of a frameless enclosure.
+The narrow bars of tile surround both the shower and tub with an iridescent surface that complements the bath's sand-tone travertine floor.

-A skylight over this spacious shower provides abundant light and views of the nearby ocean—so it’s almost like showering outside.
+A skylight over this tiled shower provides abundant light and views of the nearby ocean, making it feel almost like showering outside.
 Set into the home's steep roofline, the bottom of the operable skylight is placed at roughly shoulder height to maintain privacy.
-Floor tiles mimic the sand tones of the beach, while subway tiles on the walls and ceiling reference the teal hue of the ocean.
+Floor tiles mimic the sand tones of the beach, and subway tiles on the walls and ceiling reference the teal hue of the ocean.

-This shower is simple and elegant and features a 36-inch wide doorway that can accommodate a chair, and for an even more accessible optoin, consider a barrer-free design without a step.
-Inside 1 ½-inch tiles feature more grout lines than large-scale tiles to provide more traction and help prevent falls.
+This elegant shower design features a 36-inch wide doorway that can accommodate a chair and a wall-mounted grab bar for extra stability.
+(For an even more accessible option, consider a barrier-free design without a step.)
+Inside the shower, 1 ½-inch floor tiles feature more grout lines than large-scale tiles to provide more traction and help prevent falls.
 Shower controls are also placed at an easy-to-reach height.

-Mix and match tile in your shower to create a design focal point—especially if you are installing glass doors that will allow the tile to be seen from anywhere in the bath.
+For a standout shower, mix and match tile in various sizes, materials, and colors.
+Beautiful shower tile designs are even more impactful when combined with glass doors that allow the tile to be seen from anywhere in the bath.
 This shower includes two frames of dark tiles around the showerhead and on the floor, which stand out from the surrounding stone tiles and attract the eye.